 We decided to build our own wood countertops for all the cabinetry in our basement because we wanted this space to have a more rustic feeling than the rest of our house.
 They were really easy to make, I absolutely love their look, and it was a huge cost savings over some of the more traditional countertops.

 You can use any type of wood you like, but we chose to use 2x6x8 and 2x6x12 cedar planks (raw, not treated).
 Originally, I considered using wider boards, but I wanted the look of the counter to show the actual planks so I was worried if I went too wide it would diminish that look – so 2×6’s worked perfectly.
 I also considered using fancier lumber with square edges, but I preferred the rounded edge of standard lumber because it would accentuate the look of the grooves between the planks (and also be a safer front edge).
 I’m not a carpenter so I’m not sure what the terminology is but I hope that makes sense.

 We chose to use cedar because it was naturally the color we wanted since we’d already done a lot of cedar paneling in our theater room, plus our wood hallway beams are a similar color as well.
-If I’d been planning to stain it, I probably would have used pine since I prefer the way stain looks on pine to cedar.

 Finally, it’s important to choose a board length longer than your total span of countertop because (at least to my preference) I don’t think you don’t want to have planks meet end-to-end in the middle of your counter.
 So for example, if your counter is 11′ long, use 12′ foot boards instead of 2 sets of 8′ lengths.

 - 2x6x8’s if your counter is under 8′ long

 - 2x6x12’s if your counter is under 12′ long